 Field-level data encryption adds an extra layer of protection to your data by obscuring sensitive data values while still giving your users access to the data they need.
 Field-level encryption allows you to restrict access to identifiable or commercially sensitive information.
 This could include details such as date of birth, email, postal addresses and surname.
 But your users can still see the enquiries made or biological samples provided to complete their processes.

 And when accompanied with rules-based encryption users only see the decrypted data based on your rules.
 These rules are based on your data set, such as the record must be linked to an event or project that you have been assigned to or you can only see this data when the record set has been approved.
-So even as an administrator or advanced user your access to sensitive data is limited.
+So even as an administrator or advanced user you only have limited access to sensitive data.

 Final thoughts on protecting your data from potential internal security breaches

 When thinking about your data security don’t forget to consider everyone who can access your data – internally and externally.
-Making sure internal access to your systems is carefully controlled with comprehensive password policies is just the first step.
+Firstly, you can make sure you carefully control internal access to your systems with comprehensive password policies.
 Using encryption methods to restrict access to your information can bolster your security and protection measures and help protect against both internal and external security breaches.